One of Ireland’s best-hidden gems is open to the public from 10am until 5pm.

 When we arrived for our day out, we pulled on our waterproofs and hiking boots and set off through the rolling green fields.
-It was lambing season in Gleninchaquin and it was hard not to get completely distracted by the newly born lambs chilling out in the grass.
+It was lambing season in Gleninchaquin and it was hard not to get completely distracted by the newly born lambs relaxing in the grass.
 Be prepared though for Irish weather, it’s tempermental at best!

 With six different walks to suit all different grades of walkers, it’s a place that can cater to both adults and children alike, as well as groups or just picnic-goers.